Contents

 Now instead of using the pliers to twist you use it to break the bulb glass.
 Slice the potato into half.

-Then press it gently against the socket and twist counter-clockwise.
+Then press it gently against the socket and twist it counter-clockwise.
 To make the grip stronger you can wrap the base of the potato with electric tape.

 03. Melted Soda Bottle Method